raohwork/moobk/README.md

 # Install

 - `go get github.com/raohwork/moobk` if you have golang tools installed.
+Or
 - Download from release page on GitHub.

+Make sure that fs-tools like `btrfs` or `zfs` are accessible.
+See "moobk driver" for detail.

 # Synopsis